qfettes/DeepRL-Tutorials/README.md

 * Credit to [@baselines](https://github.com/openai/baselines) for the environment wrappers and inspiration for the prioritized replay code used only in the development code
 * Credit to [@higgsfield](https://github.com/higgsfield) for the plotting code, epsilon annealing code, and inspiration for the prioritized replay implementation in the IPython notebook
 * Credit to [@Kaixhin](https://github.com/Kaixhin) for factorized Noisy Linear Layer implementation and the projection_distribution function found in Categorical-DQN.ipynb
-* Credit to [@ikostrikov](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr) for A2C, GAE, and visdom plotting code implementation reference
+* Credit to [@ikostrikov](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr) for A2C, GAE, PPO and visdom plotting code implementation reference